mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 by the responder.

-Any packet sent by the responder with a valid response token, and without a stop signal (see {{stop-signaling}}), can then be taken to be a consent signal to continue a bidirectional communication.
-Note that, since it relies on a widely-known function, this mechanism does allow on-path devices to forge consent signaling in a way that downstream on-path devices cannot detect.
+Any packet sent by the responder with a valid response token, and without a stop signal (see {{stop-signaling}}), can then be taken to be a association signal to continue a bidirectional communication.
+Note that, since it relies on a widely-known function, this mechanism does allow on-path devices to forge association signaling in a way that downstream on-path devices cannot detect.
-However, in the presence of end-to-end signal integrity verification, this forgery will be detected by the endpoint, which MUST terminate the association on a forged consent signal; the flow at the duped on-path device will transition from biflow to closing within a single packet.
-This reduces any attack against the consent signaling mechanism to the disruption of a connection, which on-path devices can do in any case by simply refusing to forward packets.
+However, in the presence of end-to-end signal integrity verification, this forgery will be detected by the endpoint, which MUST terminate the association on a forged association signal; the flow at the duped on-path device will transition from biflow to closing within a single packet.
+This reduces any attack against the association signaling mechanism to the disruption of a connection, which on-path devices can do in any case by simply refusing to forward packets.